lizarb/lizarb/README.md

     gem install lizarb

-You will get the following three shims:
+You will get the following shims:

     lizarb version
     liza version